hhoque1790/AIcore/README.md

 ## Contents
 ## Description (what it does, the aim of the project, and what you learned)
 Hangman game is a simple game made with python.
 Program randomly selectes one of of 5 different fruits.
 User is then asked to guess a letter.
+In this project i learnt how to make use of classes, functions and validate user input.
 ## Installation instructions
 To play this game Python will need to be installed.
 ## Usage instructions